 - First of all, create a complete backup of all your essential data, including contacts, call logs, messages, and data stored inside local storage.

-- Charge your Android Smartphone at least 50% before initializing process.
+- Charge your Android Smartphone at least 50% before the initializing process.

 - After that, Unlock the Bootloader of your Android Smartphone.